antndlcrx/antndlcrx.github.io/_tabs/apply!.md

 > We are offering ten scholarships of **up to 400£** to reimburse travel and subsistence expenses (including accommodation) to participants travelling from outside of Oxford[^footnote2]
 {: .prompt-tip }

 Interested?
-Apply here [**link**](https://forms.gle/bFCMEm7ZGu9weA6f9). 💼 Don't forget to include your CV and a brief statement of interest.
+Apply [**here"**](https://forms.gle/bFCMEm7ZGu9weA6f9). 💼 Don't forget to include your CV and a brief statement of interest.
-> Hurry, applications close on `22 July 2024` ⏰
+> Hurry, applications close on `29 July 2024` ⏰
 {: .prompt-warning }

-We will notify all applicants on the application outcome on Tuesday `01 Aug 2023`.
+We will notify all applicants on the application outcome on Thursday `08 Aug 2024`.

 Let's explore the world of large language models together! 🎉